Do Capacity Constraints Constrain Coalitions?: Existence of Strong Equilibria

 \section{Existence of Strong Equilibria}

 Every symmetric cost-sharing game admits a SE, as all agents can share the lowest-cost $s$-$t$ path \cite{CostSharingSE}.
 In the capacitated version, it has been shown by Feldman and Ron \cite{capacitated} that a pure NE exists in every feasible game, by establishing that the game admits a potential function.
 Therefore, the consideration of capacities or coalitions alone does not preclude the existence of an equilibrium.
-However, as was already observed in the introduction (recall Figure \ref{fig:ext-para-ex}), capacitated games may not admit any SE, even in a simple EP graph.

-An additional example of a game that does not admit a SE is depicted in Figure \ref{fig:braess-ex}, on an underlying network known as a Braess graph.
-It is not difficult to verify that a game with two agents played on this graph does not admit any SE either.
+However, as was already observed in the introduction (recall Figure \ref{fig:ext-para-ex}), capacitated games may not admit any SE, even when played on a simple EP network (as shown in the example).
+We present an additional example of a game that does not admit a SE, which is played on an underlying network known as a Braess graph.

+\begin{example} Consider the game of two agents that is depicted in Figure \ref{fig:braess-ex}.
+We show that each of the possible strategy profiles is not a SE.
+If both agents use the path $(s,a,b,t)$, one of the agents can profit by deviating to $(s,a,t)$.
+If one agents uses $(s,a,t)$ and the other uses $(s,a,b,t)$, it is profitable for the latter to deviate to $(s,b,t)$.
+If one agent uses $(s,a,b,t)$ and the other uses $(s,b,t)$, the former can reduce her cost by using $(s,a,t)$ instead.
+A strategy profile in which one agent uses $(s,a,t)$ and the other uses $(s,b,t)$ is a pure NE, but it is not a SE because both agents can reduce their costs if they both use the path $(s,a,b,t)$.
+We conclude that this game does not admit a SE. \end{example}

 As it turns out, the two networks depicted in Figures \ref{fig:ext-para-ex} and \ref{fig:braess-ex} are, roughly speaking, the only barriers to SE existence.
 This is formalized in the remainder of this section as an exact characterization of the network topologies that always admit a SE.
-We first introduce a new family of network topologies.

-\begin{definition} A symmetric network $G$ is said to be {\em Series of Parallel Paths} (SPP) if there exist networks $G_1, \ldots, G_k$, each constructed by a parallel composition of simple paths, such that $G=G_1 \rightarrow \ldots \rightarrow G_k$. \end{definition}

-Note that every SPP network is an SP network, but may or may not be an EP network.

-\begin{definition} A symmetric network $G$ is said to admit a SE if {\em every} symmetric CCS game played on $G$ admits a SE. \end{definition}
+\begin{definition} A symmetric network $G$ is said to admit a SE if {\em every} symmetric CFCSC game played on $G$ admits a SE. \end{definition}